lorisdiquilio/ACSA-Framework-using-T2T-model/README.md

 - Prediction Chart: Visualize sentiments for each category for a list of reviews using a sentiment index created after the prevision of the model.

-Feel free to try the model trained on the new Beauty dataset through our demo available on Hugging Face: https://huggingface.co/spaces/lorisdq/PyACSA
+Feel free to try the model trained on the new Beauty dataset (see the categories in the Beauty annotation guidelines) through our demo available on Hugging Face: https://huggingface.co/spaces/lorisdq/PyACSA
 If you find this project helpful, please consider giving it a star.